French corvette Poulette (1781): French career

 Between January and July 1793, she was under the command of lieutenant de vaisseau Farquharson-Stuart.
 She sailed from Villefranche to Calvi via Toulon.
 She then escorted a convoy of troop transports from Calvi to the Gulf of Palmas via Ajaccio before returning to Villefranche.
-She next cruised the Ligurian coast while escorting convoys between Genoa and Marseilles.
+She next cruised the Ligurian coast while escorting convoys between Genoa and Marseille.
 The British captured her at Toulon in 1793.

 British service

 The British took her into service as a 28-gun sixth rate.
 Initially she remained under Farquharson-Stuart's command, in the French Division under Rear-Admiral Trogoff de Kerlessy.

-On 1 July 1794 Commander Ralph Miller became her captain.
+On 1 July 1794, Commander Ralph Miller became her captain.
 Miller had volunteered to lead an assault on the French ships moored at Golfe Jouan, and Admiral Samuel Hood appointed him to command Poulette and fit her as fireship, with the intention of setting fire to the anchored French fleet.
 Miller eventually made five attempts to take her into the anchorage, but the wind prevented him on each occasion.
 Hood then abandoned the project.

 Poulette was in the van division under Vice-Admiral Samuel Goodall at the naval battle of Genoa on 14 March 1795.
 The battle, between British and Neapolitan warships under Vice-Admiral William Hotham and a French fleet under Rear-Admiral Pierre Martin, ended in a British-Neapolitan victory.
-In 1847 the Admiralty authorized the issuance of the Naval General Service Medal with clasp 14 March 1795 to all surviving claimants from the action.
+In 1847, the Admiralty authorized the issuance of the Naval General Service Medal with clasp 14 March 1795 to all surviving claimants from the action.

-On 12 January 1796 Miller was next assigned to command Mignonne, but Admiral Sir John Jervis instead moved him to HMS Unite.
+On 12 January 1796, Miller was next assigned to command Mignonne, but Admiral Sir John Jervis instead moved him to HMS Unite.
 Captain Jeremiah Edwards replaced Miller on Poulette.

 Fate

-The British burnt Poulette and her sister ship Belette on 20 October 1796 at Ajaccio in the face of the advancing French troops.
+The British burnt Poulette and her sister ship Belette on 20 October 1796, at Ajaccio, in the face of the advancing French troops.
 The two sloops were not seaworthy enough for use in evacuating the island of Corsica.